diazwatson/merchdocs/src/catalog/product-create-configurable.md

 1. The **Quantity** is determined by the product variations, so you can leave it blank for now.

     The Stock Status of a configurable product is determined by each associated configuration.
-Because the product was saved without entering a quantity, the Stock Status is now set to “Out of Stock.”
+Because the product was saved without entering a quantity, the Stock Status is now set to `Out of Stock`.

     * Enter the product **Weight**.